ibm-cloud-docs/AnalyticsEngine/faq.md

 ### Is there a free usage tier to try IBM Analytics Engine?

 Yes, we provide the Lite plan which can be used free of charge.
-Apart from this, as a new IBM Cloud user, you are also entitled to $200 in credit that can be used against IBM Analytics Engine or any service on IBM Cloud.
+Apart from this, as a new {{site.data.keyword.Bluemix_notm}} user, you are also entitled to $200 in credit that can be used against IBM Analytics Engine or any service on {{site.data.keyword.Bluemix_notm}}.

 ### How does the Lite plan work?
 The Lite plan provides 50 node-hours of free IBM Analytics Engine usage.
 One cluster can be provisioned every 30  days.
 After the 50 node-hours are exhausted, you can  upgrade to a paid plan within 24 hours to continue using the same cluster.
 If you do not upgrade within 24 hours, the cluster will be deleted and you have to provision a new one after the 30 day limit has passed.